 Icing

-- In a bowl, add in all the glaze ingredients.
+- In a bowl, add all the glaze ingredients.
 Mix with a handheld mixer until smooth and creamy and no clumps remain.
 Drizzle over cooled cake.

 Notes